forta-network/docs/docs/scanner-quickstart.md

 If you are scanning Ethereum mainnet, `trace.jsonRpc.url` must also be set as an endpoint that supports `trace_block` method.
 If you have your own Ethereum node that supports it (e.g. Erigon), you can use that node.
 If not, you can use an endpoint from a paid plan like [Alchemy](alchemy-partnership.md) Growth plan.

 !!! note "JSON-RPC APIs"
     Detection bots are able to call JSON-RPC APIs using the scan node's configured endpoints.
 By default, this is the `scan.jsonRpc.url` but one can separate bot-specific traffic by specifying a `jsonRpcProxy.jsonRpc.url`.
 We suggest setting this as your own node's JSON-RPC API endpoint if you are running one.
-If not, it is better to set this as a different JSON-RPC API endpoint than `scan.jsonRpc.url`.
+If you are not running a full node, you can use `scan.jsonRpc.url` to point the bots to another reliable API.

 !!! important "Other chains"
     If your node is scanning chains other than Ethereum mainnet, please checkout [Scanning other chains](#scanning-other-chains) section to see examples.